kwyn/kwyn.github.io/_pages/hireme.md

 - Have great work/life balance, rarely work more than 40 hours a week
 - Provide professional development opportunities
 - Have an HR department
-- Don’t have technical white boarding in your interview process
+- Don’t require writing code on whiteboards in your interview process
 - Provide generous vacation, parental leave, and 401k matching
 - Are not an agency or contractor
 - Work in JavaScript, React, Go, Docker, and/or Kubernetes